The Orchestra

 About Us

-The Mississippi Valley Orchestra is a distinguished civic symphony committed to artistic excellence, accessibility, and innovation.
+The Mississippi Valley Orchestra (MVO) is a distinguished civic symphony committed to artistic excellence, accessibility, and innovation.
 Founded in 1976 by Edward Schlueter as a chamber ensemble based in West St. Paul and Mendota Heights, MVO has since grown into a polished, full symphony orchestra performing in prominent venues throughout the Twin Cities.

-Under the direction of Artistic Director Kornel Thomas, MVO presents five thoughtfully curated concerts each season.
+MVO presents five thoughtfully curated concerts each season.
 The orchestra’s programming spans a wide range of classical repertoire — from Bach suites to Bruckner symphonies, and from 20th-century modernism to contemporary compositions, including world premieres by Minnesota-based composers.

 A defining initiative of MVO is its Foreground Composer Series, which showcases the work of one underrepresented composer each season, featured in every concert.
 This commitment not only broadens the repertoire but also deepens audience engagement and promotes lasting recognition of vital musical voices often left at the margins of the canon.

-MVO is unique among community orchestras in the region for offering free admission to all concerts and charging no dues to its musicians.
+MVO is also unique among community orchestras in the region for offering free admission to all concerts and charging no dues to its musicians.
 Its ensemble of talented amateur and professional players, along with its all-volunteer board of directors, has earned the orchestra a growing reputation for serious, high-caliber music making and a strong spirit of collegiality.

 The orchestra maintains an active presence across the Minneapolis–St. Paul area, with past performances at Orchestra Hall, Walker Art Center, Landmark Center, Dakota County Fair, Festa Italiana, and numerous schools and churches.
 MVO regularly collaborates with soloists from the Minnesota Orchestra, faculty from the University of Minnesota, and a variety of local artistic and educational institutions.
 Each spring, MVO partners with the St. Paul Piano Teachers Association to feature the winner of its concerto competition — often a young musician’s first experience performing with a full orchestra.